Product Release

 • Docs now render brand-aware — same content, the right brand name depending on which domain you arrived from.

-The Ditto API has shipped useful documentation for some time.
+The FishDog API has shipped useful documentation for some time.
 It was not, however, particularly good documentation.
 Endpoints listed without examples; planned endpoints rendered identically to live ones; filter values that had to be guessed by trial and error; rate limits undocumented; pagination handled three different ways depending on which page you landed on.
 Reasonable for an early API.
 Embarrassing now.

 The whole thing has been rewritten.